 Common conditions that may lead to root decay include:

 The primary cause of root decay is due to periodontal attachment loss.
-In short, periodontal disease (PD) is a serious form of gum disease that results in permanent damage to the gums, tissues, and surrounding bone.
+Periodontal disease (PD) is a severe form of gum disease that permanently damages the gums, tissues, and surrounding bone.